AGENT3 GROUP TERMS AND CONDITIONS (APAC)

 10.2 Confidential Information shall include any document marked “Confidential”, or any information which the recipient has been informed is confidential or which it ought reasonably to expect the other party would regard as confidential.

-(a) at the time of receipt by the recipient is in the public domain;
+- (a) at the time of receipt by the recipient is in the public domain;

-(b) subsequently comes into the public domain through no fault of the recipient, its officers, employees or agents;
+- (b) subsequently comes into the public domain through no fault of the recipient, its officers, employees or agents;

-(c) is lawfully received by the recipient from a third party on an unrestricted basis; and/or
+- (с) is lawfully received by the recipient from a third party on an unrestricted basis; and/or

-(d) is already known to the recipient before receipt hereunder.
+- (d) is already known to the recipient before receipt hereunder.

-10.4 Each of the parties undertake to maintain the confidentiality of the other party’s Confidential Information at all times and to use no less adequate measures than it uses in respect of its own confidential information to keep the other party’s Confidential Information reasonably secure.
-Neither party shall at any time, whether during the Term or at any time thereafter, without the prior written approval of the other party, use, disclose, exploit, copy or modify any of the other party’s Confidential Information, or authorize or permit any third party to do the same, other than for the sole purpose of the exercise of its rights and/or the performance of its obligations in connection with this Agreement.
+10.4 Each of the parties undertakes to maintain the confidentiality of the other party’s Confidential Information at all times and to use no less adequate measures than it uses in respect of its own confidential information to keep the other party’s Confidential Information reasonably secure.
+Neither party shall at any time, whether during the Term or at any time thereafter, without the prior written approval of the other party, use, disclose, exploit, copy or modify any of the other party’s Confidential Information, or authorise or permit any third party to do the same, other than for the sole purpose of the exercise of its rights and/or the performance of its obligations in connection with this Agreement.